yevexe/TetrisHelper/README.md

 information, my idea is to create a website that takes the name of a user on Jstris and have the website tell them important information about each of their matches and what they can possibly do to get better at Tetris.</p>

+<h2>Repository Structure</h2>
+<p>Member Introductions contain introductions for all developers of the project.\nMain will contain all the source code of Tetris Helper</p>